chinapedia/wikipedia.abstract.en/Page/Aberration_(astronomy).md

 Annual aberration

-Aberration3.svgs appear to move in circles, stars exactly in the ecliptic plane move in lines, and stars at intermediate angles move in ellipses.
-Shown here are the apparent motions of stars with the ecliptic latitudes corresponding to these cases, and with ecliptic longitude of 270°.]] aberrationseasons.svg
+s appear to move in circles, stars exactly in the ecliptic plane move in lines, and stars at intermediate angles move in ellipses.
+Shown here are the apparent motions of stars with the ecliptic latitudes corresponding to these cases, and with ecliptic longitude of 270°.]]

 Annual aberration is caused by the motion of an observer on Earth as the planet revolves around the Sun.
 Due to orbital eccentricity, the orbital velocity v of Earth (in the Sun's rest frame) varies periodically during the year as the planet traverses its elliptic orbit and consequently the aberration also varies periodically, typically causing stars to appear to move in small ellipses.